 SAVE WILLIAMSTOWN

-Save Williamstown wants to STOP the developer Nelson Place Village Pty Ltd from getting planning approval for a 46.5 metre development (up to 17 storeys) on the area bounded by Nelson Place, Ann St, Cecil St, Aitken St & Kanowna St and make sure any development of the Former Port Phillip Woollen Mill Site is appropriate and sustainable in terms of heritage, jobs, the Williamstown Shipyards, the Point Gellibrand Coastal Park, infrastructure and neighbourhood character.
-Website with Nelson Place Village Plans
+Save Williamstown wants to STOP the developer Nelson Place Village Pty Ltd (now known as NP Development P/L) from getting planning approval for a HIGH RISE over 25 metre development (anything more than 7 storeys) on the area bounded by Nelson Place, Ann St, Cecil St, Aitken St & Kanowna St and make sure any development of the Former Port Phillip Woollen Mill Site is appropriate and sustainable in terms of heritage, jobs, buffer distance safety from the Mobil Pt Gellibrand MHF, fuel importation at Pt Gellibrand Pier, the Williamstown Shipyards, the Point Gellibrand Coastal Park, infrastructure and neighbourhood character.
+The developer initial plans are no longer available on a website (Save Williamstown does have file copies).
+Stages 1A and 2 have received approvals when the developer Evolve appealed to VCAT after initial Hobsons Bay Council Special Planning Committee decisions.
+The site has had three Planning Scheme Amendments applied, C75 firstly residential, C86 secondly mixed use with indicative height limits and C105 most recently amended by the current Minister for Planning where the height limits recommended by the Port Phillip Woollen Mill Advisory Committee are mandatory.
+AV Jennings currently has a caveat on the purchase of the site from N P Development (Evolve).

 Save Williamstown knows from communicating with those who live and work here that the unique character is widely appreciated by residents, tourists, local workers and industries and in particular the film industry.
 It is important that new development does not destroy any of the unique character particularly in the starting point of the colony - THE GOVERNMENT SURVEY HERITAGE PRECINCT

-The Former Port Phillip Woollen Mill Site which is the focus of our campaign is in the GOVERNMENT SURVEY HERITAGE PRECINCT and the community is concerned that any development on this site neither destroys the values of the precinct nor interferes with the shipbuilding industry.
+The Former Port Phillip Woollen Mill Site which is the focus of our campaign is in the GOVERNMENT SURVEY HERITAGE PRECINCT and the community is concerned that any development on this site neither destroys the values of the precinct nor interferes with the shipbuilding industry and Port of Melbourne facilities leased by Mobil.

 Save Williamstown is a broad based community group, we do not aim to be prescriptive but we aim to constrain development to appropriate sustainable development and encourage the sort of development which is complementary to our community and does not strain our communal infrastructure.

-Originally the owner of Former Port Phillip Woollen Mill Site, Nelson Place Village P/L completed an application to Hobsons Bay City Council in August 2009 for a planning scheme amendment to allow 46.5 metre apartments .
+Originally the owner of Former Port Phillip Woollen Mill Site, Nelson Place Village P/L completed an application to Hobsons Bay City Council in August 2009 for a planning scheme amendment to allow a 46.5 metre high apartment towers .
 The council did not cause any delays in processing the application.
-The only delays were those of the developer.
-Yet the minister called the application in on the request of the developer on the basis that the council was not dealing with the matter expediently.
+The only delays were those of the developer in not provided required documentation.
+Yet the former minister called the application in on the request of the developer on the basis that the council was not dealing with the matter expediently.

 The closing date for written submissions was 27th August 2010.